 Sanford

-Sanford (est. 65,000 — U.S. Census Bureau, 2023 ACS) is the county seat and location of the Seminole County Circuit Court.
-Sanford has a more urban character than most Seminole County communities with higher crime rates and a more diverse demographic profile.
-The Lake Monroe waterfront area has experienced development activity alongside more distressed inner-city neighborhoods.
+Sanford (est. pop.
+65,000 — U.S. Census Bureau, 2023 ACS) is the county seat and location of the Seminole County Circuit Court.
+Sanford has a more urban character than most Seminole County communities, with higher crime rates and a more diverse demographic profile.
+The Lake Monroe waterfront area has experienced development.
+Court records for Sanford generate the county's highest filing volume per capita.

 Common search scenarios